Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12.

 You have mastered the art of wielding your favorite weapon.
-You gain the following benefit:

-Choose one weapon you are proficient with.
+* Choose one weapon you are proficient with.
 You can add half your proficiency bonus (rounded down) to the attack and damage role with the chosen weapon.
 You score a critical hit on one number lower than you normally would, with the chosen weapon.

 ### Witch Hunter

 **Prerequisite:** Level 12, Mage Slayer.

 You have honed and perfected your skills fighting against spellcasters.
-You gain the following benefits:

 * Whenever a hostile creature targets you with a spell, make a Wisdom saving throw against the spellcaster’s spell save DC.
 On a success, the creature must choose a new target or lose the spell.
 This does not protect you from area effects, such as the explosion of a fireball.
 * Whenever you hit a spellcaster with a melee attack, the target’s speed is reduced by 10 feet until the beginning of your next turn.